spatialstatisticsupna/Flexible_Psplines_article/README.md

 	- **_Year_**: numeric vector of year's identifiers.
 	- **_Obs_**: observed number of deaths.
 	- **_Pop_**: Population at risk.

+	Note that the observed number of deaths have been slightly altered in order to preserve data privacy.

 - [**Carto_ESP.Rdata**](https://github.com/spatialstatisticsupna/Flexible_Psplines_article/blob/master/data/Carto_ESP.Rdata) `SpatialPolygonsDataFrame` object containing the spatial polygons of the Spanish provinces.